 Proclamation of the Good News is a core function of the Church.
-Our audience is both internal (the clergy and parishioners, with key sub-sets-e.g., diocesan governance leaders, etc.) and external (general public, potential members, agencies, government, other church bodies.)
+Our audience is both internal (the clergy and parishioners, with key sub-sets - e.g., diocesan governance leaders, etc.) and external (general public, potential members, agencies, government, other church bodies.)
 This requires staff to produce and deliver stories, oversee public relations strategy, etc. and infrastructure to deliver the message.
-A communications strategy is being developed with external partners and will need to be implemented.
-The Anglican, our diocesan newspaper will need to continue in print form at least for the time of this budget cycle but communications vehicles will need to continue to develop to include greater use of web and social media.
-The latter will require a dedicated staff person and additional investment in technology and training.
-Part (or most) of this could come from the Our Faith, Our Hope funds but will need to be part of the operating budget in the longer term (and perhaps also in the short term.)
+A communications strategy has been developed with external partners and will need to be implemented.
+The Anglican, our diocesan newspaper in print form will continue to communicate to our core parishioners at least for the time of this budget cycle but increasingly web and social media will be the platforms that will develop.
+We increasingly use You Tube and other video forms to both evangelize and communicate.
+The two member staff team and additional investment in technology and training are minimal requirements.
+Part (or most) of the technology investment could come from the Our Faith, Our Hope funds but will need to be part of the operating budget in the longer term (and perhaps also in the short term.)

-Advocacy and Social Justice/Social Service ministries:
+Advocacy and Social Justice/Social Service ministries (static funding):